Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 [jQuery](http://jquery.com) -	The project uses jQuery to simplify DOM manipulation.
 Also to make some functions easier to call.

 [CSS](https://sv.wikipedia.org/wiki/Cascading_Style_Sheets) -	To custom style the maps and controller’s size, fonts, color and etc.

-[Font Awesome](https://fontawesome.com/) -	Used for icons used for markers.

-[Flaticon](https://www.flaticon.com/) -	Icons used for markers.

-[Google Fonts](https://fonts.google.com/) -	Used for font style in project.

 [Balsamiq](https://balsamiq.com/) -	To structure and plan the webpage, and to present it  a wireframe for desktops and mobile devices.